Search blog

 7. embarrassed

 Hopefully, all the C2-level English vocabulary provided by PREP will help you quickly expand your vocabulary and apply it effectively in communication, as well as achieve high scores in English exams.
-Wishing you success!
+If your goal is to achieve a Band 7 or higher, this IELTS course is for you :

 Master Tu Pham